-A quick ping test using the Windows command prompt could help diagnose if your connection is stable enough to reach our servers if you believe you're having latency issues while in a Samba Live meeting,
+A quick ping test using the Windows command prompt could help diagnose if your connection is stable enough to reach our servers if you believe you're having latency issues while in a Digital Samba meeting,

 What is a ping test?

 A ping test is used to diagnose the quality of the connection via a latency measure.
 This is done by sending small data packets to a web domain, host, or any other device in your network.
 The results will show the response time between your device and the latter—the lower the response time or the ping, the better.Steps to follow:

 - Search for CMD and click Open.
 This will open the command prompt, a black background window with white text.

 - Type "ping" followed by a space and the domain name—in this case, app.digitalsamba.com.